 Beyond the many services provided by the Trusts and Estates Practice Group, our attorneys work to keep our clients informed about trust and estate issues.
-We regularly prepare articles for the Firm newsletter, and we send out bulletins to clients throughout the year.
+We regularly prepare articles and send out bulletins to clients throughout the year.
 Our attorneys also frequently speak on trust and estate issues at seminars.

 Our Trusts and Estates attorneys are recognized by their peers as being among the very best.
-Two attorneys in this Practice Group are Fellows in The American College of Trust and Estate Counsel, the premier organization of estate planning and probate lawyers in the country, and six attorneys are certified by the North Carolina State Bar as Board Certified Specialists in Estate Planning and Probate Law.
+One of the attorneys within the Firm is a Fellow in The American College of Trust and Estate Counsel, the premier organization of estate planning and probate lawyers in the country, and six attorneys are certified by the North Carolina State Bar as Board Certified Specialists in Estate Planning and Probate Law.
 In addition, one attorney in this Practice Group is certified by the National Elder Law Foundation as a Certified Elder Law Attorney and is certified by the North Carolina State Bar as a Board Certified Specialist in Elder Law.